substratusai/substratusai.github.io/docs/installation/installation.md

 install is better suited for users that need to have more control over how Substratus gets installed.

-## Automated install
+## Basic
 The basic automatic installer creates a new K8s cluster, new bucket, new principal and automatically sets up everything that's needed for Substratus to work.

-## Customizable install
+## Custom
-The advanced install lets you use your existing K8s cluster and other resources instead of having Substratus automatically do everything for you.
-Users in restricted environments or who need to re-use existing resources are encouraged to use the advanced install.
+The customizable install flow lets you use your existing K8s cluster and other resources instead of having Substratus automatically do everything for you.
+Users in restricted environments or who need to re-use existing resources are encouraged to use this method..

-In general for clouds the following steps would be done during advanced install:
+In general for clouds the following steps would be done during custom install:
 1. Create or reuse a K8s cluster and configure it according to needs of Substratus
 2. Create or reuse an existing Cloud Bucket
 3. Create or reuse an existing Container Image Registry